rdok/taskger/readme.md

 > This is an implementation of [The Complete Node.js Developer Course][udemy_course_link].
 >
-> **However**, I'm using it as a kata.
+> **However**, I'm using it as a kata 🥋 .
 To practise & hone the skills used for day to day work.
 Starting from tests, code, CI/CD, up to including releasing test & prod environments.

 [![CI/CD][cicd_badge]][cicd]
 [![test-site][test_site_badge]][test_site]